Can you make a living from your hobby?

 Now, she is part of an industry worth around £3bn to the UK economy.

-"I thought it would always be a glorified hobby," she says, "but I am still growing very fast."'A way of escapism'
+"I thought it would always be a glorified hobby," she says, "but I am still growing very fast."

 The UK is enjoying a resurgence in traditional crafts such as knitting, sewing, paper craft and pottery.